bytemate/rush-plugins/README.md

 ❗❗️❗️ ️
 # DEPRECATED
-This repository is no longer maintained.
-The current repository has been migrated to the [TikTok repository](https://github.com/tiktok/rush-plugins)!
+ The current repository has been migrated to the [TikTok repository](https://github.com/tiktok/rush-plugins)
 ❗️❗️❗️